 Ulster is rightly proud of its coast.
-Active communities are seeing Maritime festivals flourish from Strangford lough to Greencastle and the fine legacy of shipbuilding at Harland and Wolff understandably makes this a place deeply connected to the sea.
+Active communities are seeing maritime festivals from Strangford lough to Greencastle flourish and the fine legacy of shipbuilding at Harland and Wolff understandably makes this a place that feels a deep connection to the sea.

-What really sets the Ulster coast apart is an attractive mix of nature and history.
-This has shaped it into something unique and beautiful and it’s no surprise that some of the most stunning coastal sights are castles and bridges, though always in the most tranquill settings.
+What really sets the Ulster coast apart is the attractive mix of nature and history.
+This has shaped it into something unique and beautiful and it’s no surprise that some of the most stunning coastal sights are castles and bridges, though always in the most tranquil settings.

 Check out below these spectacular sights along the Ulster Coast.

 The Giant’s Causeway has enchanted the curious traveller for centuries with its mysterious and majestic formations.
 Despite the romanticized folklore the causeway was not the creation of feuding giants but was formed sixty million years going when molten rock burst forth from fissures in the earth caused by shifting tectonic plates.
 As the lava cooled it formed the amazing and unique plateau with its fascinating columns and hexagonal shapes that you see today.
 OK, not a mythical giant but some seriously spectacular geology!

 Dunluce castle looks like something straight out of a fantasy film, an imposing castle ruins perched precariously on the cliff’s edge.
 It was in fact used the castle stronghold of the House of Greyjoy in Game of Thrones.
 The iconic castle has a long and interesting history dating back to around 1500 when it was built by the McQuillan family it has its own fair share of myths and legends ghost stories and banshees.

 3. Carrick-a-Rede Rope Bridge